VRLoki/holberton-system_engineering-devops-1/0x01-shell_permissions/README.md

 10-mirror_permissions-sets the mode of the file hello the same as olleh’s mode

 11-directories_permissions-adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+12-directory_permissions-adds permissions to directory

+13-change_group-change group

+100-change_owner_and_group-change owner and group

+101-symbolic_link_permissions-permissions for symbolic link permission

+102-if_only-change owner if the owner is guillaume

+103-Star_Wars-what star wars episode IV